adamordal/ansible_ios/README.md

 ```

-Ensure that the `ansible.cfg` file is correctly configured to suit your environment, specifying parameters like `inventory`, `remote_user`, and connection settings.
+Ensure that the `ansible.cfg` file is correctly configured to suit your environment, specifying parameters like `inventory`, `remote_user`, and connection settings.

 ## Customization

 - **Templates**: Modify Jinja2 templates in `roles/cisco_switch/templates/` to match your desired configurations.
 - **Tasks**: Adjust tasks in `roles/cisco_switch/tasks/main.yml` to include additional configuration steps or logic.
-- **Variables**: Define host or group-specific variables to tailor configurations per device or group.
+- **Variables**: Define host or group-specific variables to tailor configurations per device or group.

 ## Contributing